seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 forever.
 The last, `sec6_md5` written only by the read that produced it, is the one that matters most and is invisible: a migration that meant to strengthen the staleness control disarmed it on four lanes, and nothing anywhere would have reported that.

+**Revision 2026-09-03-a is the same mechanism reaching the one object this engine measures everything against: the WINDOW.** Four rules here needed a structural window and each named one — «the 24-hour structural file», «a zone that cannot realistically fill inside 7–14 days», «BTC regime supports the setup», «abnormal relative strength» — and not one of the four named a file, a command or a comparison.
+A run obeying all four correctly therefore had exactly one measurable window, the payload's own twenty-four hours, and in a week-long rally that window says the same thing every morning: the list is at its high, every entry is a chase, no trades. **The engine was not repeating itself — it was reporting, accurately, the only thing it could see**, and the four honest gap reports in its appendices were the defect describing itself.
+Naming the file repairs three of the four; the fourth, the regime's consequence for the admissible side, was a rule production already had and this file had never cited (map inv.
+30).
+Nothing here is new analysis, nothing here tunes anything, and no threshold is added: what arrives is the means to obey four rules that were already written, and were already right.

 **One finding of the same audit is deliberately NOT repaired here, because it is not this file's.** The run executed from a harness worktree branch rather than from `main`, which